51Degrees/specifications/pipeline-specification/features/exception-handling.md

 1. Exceptions and errors should be highly visible (e.g. display error message and stop the process) by default in order to highlight issues during development.
-2. It must be possible for the user to configure the system to prioritize remaining operational over making failures visible.
+2. It MUST be possible for the user to configure the system to prioritize remaining operational over making failures visible.
 Many users will prefer this for production.

-In all cases, we must use standard language features where available to let IDEs and users know what exceptions/errors a particular function can throw.
+In all cases, standard language features SHOULD be used to let IDEs and users know what exceptions/errors a particular function can throw.